 Make sure departmental equipment is deactivated by the Property Office first.

-Recycle equipment through Facilities.
-Request a pick-up via the Building Services tab in SAPweb.
+- Recycling through the MIT Department of Facilities: Request a pick-up via the Campus tab in Atlas.

 - The Recycling and Materials Management Office has placed TechnoCycle bins in most of the Distributed Mail Centers (DMCs) and residence halls.